CentOS vs Ubuntu Linux comparison

 Find out what your peers are saying about CentOS vs. Ubuntu Linux and other solutions.
 Updated: March 2024.

-CentOS is ranked 4th in Operating Systems (OS) for Business with 63 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
-CentOS is rated 8.4, while Ubuntu Linux is rated 8.6.
+CentOS is ranked 5th in Operating Systems (OS) for Business with 63 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
+CentOS is rated 8.2, while Ubuntu Linux is rated 8.6.
 The top reviewer of CentOS writes "Allows you to securely store data, and command prompts make it simple to use".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
-CentOS is most compared with Oracle Linux, Red Hat Enterprise Linux (RHEL), openSUSE Leap, Windows Server and SUSE Linux Enterprise, whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, SUSE Linux Enterprise, Windows Server and openSUSE Leap.
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
+CentOS is most compared with Oracle Linux, Red Hat Enterprise Linux (RHEL), Windows Server, SUSE Linux Enterprise and openSUSE Leap, whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, SUSE Linux Enterprise, Windows Server and openSUSE Leap.
 See our CentOS vs. Ubuntu Linux report.

 See our list of best Operating Systems (OS) for Business vendors.